mongodb-labs/full-stack-fastapi-mongodb/{{cookiecutter.project_slug}}/backend/app/README.md

 The tests run with Pytest, modify and add tests to `./backend/app/app/tests/`.

-If you use GitLab CI the tests will run automatically.
+If you use Github Actions the tests will run automatically.

 #### Local tests